 A: Yes.
 You’re exactly the sort of person the ACA’s exchanges and subsidies were designed to help, since you don’t have access to an employer-sponsored health plan.

 No longer reliant on COBRA health insurance coverage, entrepreneurs can now leave an employer and its group coverage to strike out on their own and start a new business with affordable insurance.
 With the Affordable Care Act, those with low to mid-range incomes can qualify for premium subsidies – or even Medicaid in some states – to help pay for health coverage as they start a new business.

 To qualify for a health insurance subsidy, your modified adjusted gross income (MAGI) must be no more than 400 percent of the federal poverty level.
-For 2017 coverage, that’s $47,520 for a single individual and $97,200 for a family of four (2016 poverty level guidelines will be used for 2017 coverage).
-Not everyone with incomes under that threshold ends up getting a subsidy though though; it depends on how the price of the second-lowest cost silver plan compares with the applicant’s income.
+For 2018 coverage, that’s $48,560 for a single individual and $100,400 for a family of four.
+Not everyone with incomes under that threshold ends up getting a subsidy though though; it depends on how the price of the second-lowest cost Silver plan compares with the applicant’s income.

-On the lower end, subsidy eligibility starts at 100 percent of the poverty level in the 19 states that have not yet expanded Medicaid, and at 138 percent of the poverty level in the 31 states and DC where Medicaid has been expanded (Louisiana‘s Medicaid expansion takes effect July 1, 2016; we’re counting them among the 31 states where Medicaid has been expanded).
+On the lower end, subsidy eligibility starts at 100 percent of the poverty level in the 19 states that have not yet expanded Medicaid, and at 138 percent of the poverty level in the 31 states and DC where Medicaid has been expanded.
 In the states that have expanded Medicaid, Medicaid is available for people with incomes up to 138 percent of the poverty level.
 In states where Medicaid has not been expanded, there’s unfortunately a coverage gap, and almost three million low-income residents in those states have no realistic access to health insurance.